A Guide to Intellectual Property

 How has UK Intellectual Property law changed?

-Following Brexit there has been changes to UK Intellectual Property Law.
+Following Brexit there have been changes to UK Intellectual Property Law.
 The following information outlines some key points for cross-border SMEs to note.

 • The EU and UK intellectual property systems became fully separate.